 How to Consolidate Debt

-There are a handful of different ways to consolidate debt, but the financial tools you can use fall into two main categories: secured and unsecured.
+There are six different ways to consolidate debt, but the financial tools you can use fall into two main categories: secured and unsecured.

 A secured loan is backed by something of value you own, like your home or car.
 An unsecured debt has no underlying asset or collateral attached to it.
 With secured debt, if you default, the lender can take your home or other physical property.
 For that reason, unsecured debt, like that of a balance transfer credit card, is a preferable and safer way to consolidate.